rts-cmk-wuhf01/the-awesome-newspage-obi3965/obi-README.md

 to install mysql2 in our dependencies enter below code `npm install mysql2 --save`

+now our all installation is saved in our package.json dependencies.
+**what dose dependencies means** it means that what our app depends on

 at the end our package.json should look like this
 `{
   "name": "the-awesome-newspage",